-The Chancery Finance Office under the supervision of the Archdiocesan Finance Council administers the Fund.
-Funds that are placed on deposit are guaranteed by the Archbishop and earn a risk free rate of return.
+The Pastoral Center Finance Office under the supervision of the Archdiocesan Finance Council administers the Fund.
+Funds that are placed on deposit are guaranteed by the Archbishop and earn a risk-free rate of return.
 The money placed on deposit is made available to parishes or schools for low interest loans.
-All loan applications are reviewed by the Archdiocesan Finance Council and approved by the Archbishop.
+All loan applications are reviewed by the Archdiocesan Finance Council loan committee and approved by the Archbishop.

 Interest rates on both deposits and loans fluctuate according to economic conditions.
-Check with the Chancery Finance Department for current rates.
+Check with the Pastoral Center Finance Department for current rates.
 The minimum interest rate paid on deposits is .50%.
 Funds generated by the rate spread are used to cover the risk of loan defaults.
-When requesting a withdrawal of \$50,000 or more from the Archdiocesan Deposit and Loan Fund, please provide a minimum of a 10 day notice.
+When requesting a withdrawal of \$50,000 or more from the Archdiocesan Deposit and Loan Fund, please provide a minimum of a 7-day notice.